Minnesota corn farmers are expected to have the best crop in the U.S. corn belt, with a harvest expected to top last year's by 7 percent

 While parts of southern Minnesota have been abnormally dry, the state overall has been lucky weather-wise compared with the corn belt generally.

 Minnesota is forecast to produce 1.29 billion bushels of corn, with a yield of 156 bushels per acre.
 While that yield is unchanged from last year, it's the highest of any major corn-producing state.

 The USDA this month actually raised its Minnesota corn forecasts a bit.
 Corn production in Minnesota is up even though yields are flat because farmers planted considerably more corn this year, hoping to cash in on high prices.

-The state's sugar beet crop is gangbusters compared with 2011.
+The state's sugar beet crop is gangbusters compared to 2011.
 Production is expected to be 12.8 million tons, up 43 percent from last year.
-Yields are forecast at 27 tons per acre, up 8 tons per acre over 2011 and, if realized, a state record.
+Yields are forecast at 27 tons per acre, up 8 tons per acre over 2011, and if realized, a state record.

 Mike Hughlett • 612-673-7003